-Guided Missile Systems and Interior Construction
+Tartar Missile System and Interior Construction

-VA Claims for Adams-Class Veterans
+VA Claims for Adams Class Veterans

-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy guided missile destroyers.
-Veterans who served in engineering or hull ratings aboard Adams-class DDGs before the vessels’ decommissioning and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
-DD-214 records identifying a DDG-2 through DDG-24 hull number establish the qualifying ship assignment.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy destroyers.
+Veterans who served aboard Charles F. Adams class guided missile destroyers (DDG-2 through DDG-24) and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

 The U.S. Department of Veterans Affairs and the public asbestos litigation record document that the following Navy ratings worked routinely in spaces where ACM was installed, maintained, ripped out, and replaced: